tallalUsman/deeplearning-mlops/README.md

 # Introduction: Cloud-native Deep Learning MLOps Pipeline

 ## 1.1.
 Pipeline and Infra
-Data is gathered from  ((https://www.api-football.com/), using API pulls.
+Data is gathered from  ((https://www.api-football.com/), using the API.

 ### 1.12.
 Infrastructure
 The project is hosted entirely in cloud-native environments.
 The entire pipeline is automated and meant to automatically pull data once new data becomes available for past matches.